-[9] The ultimate sanction for prosecutorial misconduct or incapacity is the removal or involuntary retirement of the prosecuting attorney, which includes a prohibition on the prosecuting attorney serving as an elected district attorney or solicitor-general for a period of ten years.
-A prosecuting attorney may always voluntarily resign or retire, and doing so precludes the Commission from proceeding.

-[10] Such an agreement to resign or retire must be in writing; in the agreement, the prosecuting attorney may admit to all or certain of the allegations against him or her, or agree that such allegations could be properly proved in a hearing, or neither confirm nor deny the allegations, but the agreement must indicate that the prosecuting attorney is resigning or retiring in light of an investigation by the Commission.
-Pursuant to O.C.G.A. § 15-18-32, the Director must file a report of such an agreement reached in a disciplinary matter publicly in the Supreme Court, so that the public is notified that the prosecuting attorney resigned or retired due to a Commission investigation and to avoid such speculation about prosecuting attorneys who resign or retire under other circumstances.
+- [10] The ultimate sanction for prosecutorial misconduct or incapacity is the removal or involuntary retirement of the prosecuting attorney, which includes a prohibition on the prosecuting attorney serving as an elected district attorney or solicitor-general for a period of ten years.
+A prosecuting attorney may always voluntarily resign or retire, and doing so precludes the Commission from proceeding. - Such an agreement to resign or retire must be in writing; in the [11]agreement, the prosecuting attorney may admit to all or certain of the allegations against him or her or agree that such allegations could be properly proved in a hearing, or neither confirm nor deny the allegations, but the agreement must indicate that the prosecuting attorney is resigning or retiring in light of an investigation by the Commission.
+Pursuant to O.C.G.A. § 15-18-32(j)(1), the Director or the Investigative Panel must file a report of such an agreement reached in a disciplinary matter publicly in the Supreme Court, so that the public is notified that the prosecuting attorney resigned or retired due to a Commission investigation and to avoid such speculation about prosecuting attorneys who resign or retire under other circumstances.
 A copy of such report shall also be provided to the Hearing Panel for informational purposes.
-The Director shall also file a report of such an agreement reached in an incapacity matter confidentially with the Hearing Panel and the Supreme Court for informational purposes.

-[11] An agreement to resign or retire is a contract between the prosecuting attorney and the Investigative Panel, is not reviewed or approved by the Hearing Panel and is not a court order.
-If the prosecuting attorney violates the agreement, the Investigative Panel may seek to enforce the agreement as a contract with the prosecuting attorney, or it may seek to rescind the agreement and direct the Director to file formal charges.
+The Director or the Investigative Panel shall also file a report of such an agreement reached in an incapacity matter confidentially with the Hearing Panel and the Supreme Court for informational purposes. - [12] An agreement to resign or retire is a contract between the prosecuting attorney and the Investigative Panel, is not reviewed or approved by the Hearing Panel and is not a court order.
+If the prosecuting attorney violates the agreement, the Investigative Panel may seek to enforce the agreement as a contract with the prosecuting attorney, or it may seek to rescind the agreement and direct the Director to file formal charges. - [13] A stay of the proceedings is required when there is an ongoing civil or criminal action against the prosecuting attorney, so as not